 The long history of Mont-St-Michel

 is thought to date back to 708 when Aubert, Bishop of Avranches, built a sanctuary on Mont-Tombe in honour of the Archangel, Michael.
 The site soon became a place of pilgrimage and the Benedictines founded an Abbey here in the 10th century.
-It’s ramparts and fortifications resisted the English assaults 3 times during the 100 Years War, but today they succumb to the thousands of tourists who assault the Mount and storm the many stairs to the Abbey; some trying their feet in the quicksand before the tide comes in.
+Its ramparts and fortifications resisted the English assaults 3 times during the 100 Years War, but today they succumb to the thousands of tourists who assault Le Mount Saint Michel and storm the many stairs to the Abbey; some trying their feet in the quicksand before the tide comes in.

 Our Only Stop in Brittany

 Our uninspiring lunch leads us to an even more uninspiring dinner at the Ibis; we don’t even consider heading across the parking lot to the line-dancing steakhouse.
-Their friendly staff continue to compliment our French.
-We have been practising; so much so that we are actually speaking to each other in French.
+Their friendly staff continues to complement our French.
+We have been practicing; so much so that we are actually speaking to each other in French.
 It is really nice to be able to communicate in the language of the country you are travelling in!

-We wonder how we will do when we return to Belgium in a few days.
+We wonder how we will do when we return to Belgium in a few days after visiting the terribly touristy Mont St Michel!